Paper submission checklist

 • Paper needs page numbers (bottom right preferred)

-31. Take advantage of your school's writing center and expert writing coaches (where available).
+32. Take advantage of your school's writing center and expert writing coaches (where available).
 Your submission should note this.
+This is mandatory, not optional.

-32. Take advantage of your school's library and librarians (where available).
+33. Take advantage of your school's library and librarians (where available).
 Your submission should note this.
+This is mandatory, not optional.

 Conclusion